 How far is far enough for right?

-I can not tell you ‘tis not true,
+I wish I could tell you ‘tis true,

-He’s Dragon Fly’s stinger now I’ll tell you why
+He’s his stinger now I’ll tell you why

 For us to cherish night and day